nexxtway/react-rainbow/src/components/Chart/readme.md

 # Pie chart

-##### A Pie Chart is a type of graph that displays data in a circular graph.
-The pieces of the graph are proportional to the fraction of the whole in each category
+##### A pie chart is a type of graph that displays data in a circular graph.
+The pieces of the graph are proportional to the fraction of the total in each category.

 ```js
 import React from 'react';